FourthState/plasma-research/PlasmaAnchor/anchor.md

 Having a single node act as an oracle for the sidechain would cause a central point of failure.
 Including the anchor mechanism in the sidechain consensus state introduces a lot of complexity and is not very modular.
 Anchor is a seperate process that will run Tendermint consensus to determine the latest rootchain state that a quorum of validators deem finalized.
 This will be used to communicate to the sidechain the latest finalized rootchain state to process deposits and exits.

 The sidechain must track `Deposits` in the rootchain so that users can spend finalized deposits on the sidechain.
-The sidechain should also track `Exits` in order to delete positions that are no longer spendable (space-saving) and prevent users from spamming the chain by spending exitted positions.
+The sidechain should also track `Exits` in order to delete positions that are no longer spendable (space-saving) and prevent users from spamming the chain by spending exited positions.

 ### App State of Anchor
 The app state of anchor contains the following data in substores: